eiccodesign/regressiononly/README.md

 The model will output a dictionary of predictions and targets.

 ### Notebooks
-After preprocessing, QA plots should be made for the preprocessed data using `notebooks/preprocessed_QA.ipynb`.
+After preprocessing, QA plots can be made for the preprocessed data using `notebooks/preprocessed_QA.ipynb`.
 To see an example of how to use the dictionary output, see `notebooks/testing_new_output.ipynb` or `notebooks/testing_new_output_pt_Eminuspz.ipynb`.

+You can check the regression results with the appropriate notebook.
+For instance, ePIC neutron regression results can be plotted with `notebooks/ePIC_neutron_regression.ipynb` and muography results can be plotted with `notebooks/muography_regression.ipynb`

 ### Known issues
 If you do preprocessing with many processes, you'll likely get an error about too many open files when it transitions to training.
 To fix this, exit the training (Ctrl+C), change the number of processes to 2, set `CALC_NORMALIZER_STATS` and `PREPROCESS_DATA` to False and run again.